Academic Common Market

 Colleges and universities in Florida saved $12.2 million for initial authorization and save $3.4 million annually on renewals, according to estimates in a return-on-investment study by the National Center for Higher Education Management Systems.

-Florida SARA Representatives: Morgan Champion, Director of Postsecondary Reciprocal Distance Education with the Commission for Independent Education.
+Florida SARA Representatives: Karl Washington, Director of Postsecondary Reciprocal Distance Education with the Postsecondary Reciprocal Distance Education Coordinating Council.

 Fact Book and Data Exchange